Taxxx/javaee-6-demos/jpa-entities/README.md

         emf.close();
     }

 Browse the final code in the repository to see how it looks like at the end.

-2. testing persistence of a basic entity
+Classes involved in this step are: `Person` and `BasicPersistenceTest`.

-3. persistence of a little more complicated entity
+## Persisting a more complicated entity

+For this step we will use a diferent entity, just to not hide the previous one.
+The entity is called `ContactablePerson` and it has the same information as `Person` plus a list of phone numbers you can call her.

+These phone numbers are a different entity, and the goal in this step is to handle more complex entities and their relationship.
+In this case, this relationship is a one-to-many (one person can have many numbers).
+The `@OneToMany` annotation denotes that relationship.

+    @OneToMany(cascade = CascadeType.ALL)
+    private List<Phone> phones;

+We use `CascadeType.ALL` to tell Hibernate to propagate all operations (persist, remove, update,...) over the entities of the relationship.
+If we don't do that, we have to do all those operations manually, and in this cases, it's an annoyance.
+There might be situations where we want to do manually, but it's not the case here.

 4. entity states and lifecycle

 # Run